FAQs

 Additional letters requested for other specialists £30, we will send an invoice to you if you request this.
 A copy of your clinic letters will be sent to your GP free of charge so they are aware of our care and recommendations.

-If you need to reschedule your booked appointment more than 48 hours before your appointment time please email us and we will call you to do this.
+If you need to reschedule your booked appointment more than 48 hours before your appointment time please email us and we will arrange this.

 We reserve the right to change our pricing in future without prior notice.